Prathambarve/movie-tickets-booking/README.md

 This is a pet project of mine, mimicking website for a cinema, where you can buy tickets for movie screenings.

-Project built using JavaScript and Node.js.
+Project is built using Node.js and PostgreSQL.

 The project has minimal amount of dependencies needed for the project.
 I wanted to build something all by myself, starting from basic http router, to logs management, migrations, etc.